project-sunbird/sunbird.org-docs/developer-docs/installation/org_channel_migration.md

 2. A backup of sunbird keyspace in Cassandra DB.

 ## Configuration Parameters
-The following parameters needs to be passed as arguments for the channel value migration job
+The following parameters must be passed as arguments for the channel value migration job

  S.No. | Parameter | Description | Example
 -------|-----------|-------------|---------